Brodypen/86neurons/templates/neuron.md

 ---
 << [[<% fileDate = moment(tp.file.title, 'MMMM-DD-YYYY').subtract(1, 'd').format('MMMM-DD-YYYY') %>|Yesterday]]
 | [[<% fileDate = moment(tp.file.title, 'MMMM-DD-YYYY').add(1, 'd').format('MMMM-DD-YYYY') %>|Tomorrow]] >>

-Starting with the Quartz 4 basic templates, today was focused on designing and changing some core features of Quartz to be to my ideal expression.

 See ya, <a target="_blank" rel="noopener noreferrer" href="https://www.brodypen.com/">--Brody<a>